HunainMulla/Freelancing_Website_v2/README.md

+# Warnings!
+Make sure the images you upload are under 50KB

 # FreelanceHub - Freelancing Platform

 FreelanceHub is a modern, full-stack freelancing platform that connects talented freelancers with clients seeking professional services.
 Built with React for the frontend and Node.js/Express for the backend, it provides a seamless experience for both freelancers and clients.